-3.1 The three cycles
+3.1.
+From three to four cycles

-As part of the Bologna Process, it was agreed to organise higher education on the basis of three cycles: Bachelor's degree, Master's degree and Doctorate.
-They are now also known as Levels 6, 7 and 8 of the European Qualifications Framework and the Dutch Qualifications Framework.
-We will provide more information on this in Chapter 3.
+As part of the Bologna Process, it was agreed to organise higher education on the basis of three cycles: first cycle (Bachelor), second cycle (Master) and third cycle (Doctorate).
+They are now also known as levels 6, 7 and 8 of the European Qualifications Framework.
+In the meantime, a cycle has been added, which leads to an Associate degree, level 5 of the European Qualifications Framework.
+This cycle exists alongside the first cycle.